TysonAndre/pecl-weakreference_bc/README.md

 More information about releases can be found on https://pecl.php.net/weakref

 ## WeakReference
-The weakref class is a simple class that allows to access its referenced object as long as it exists.
+The WeakReference class is a simple class that allows to access its referenced object as long as it exists.
 Unlike other references, having this WeakReference object will not prevent the object to be collected.